nsaccente/mokelentertainment.com/content/video/2024-04-22_jake-dufner-gets-a-whoopin.md

 {{< youtube XhDaiqMzNkQ  >}}

 # Cameraman
-I had the pleasure to be the cameraman for this intense drama between Jake Dufner and James Cinatra "Jimmy Controversy" From GTS Wrestling!
+I had the pleasure of being the cameraman for this intense drama between Jake Dufner and James Cinatra "Jimmy Controversy" From GTS Wrestling!

 Emily Saxton : https://www.youtube.com/@EmilySaxton